saharashahab/Hackathon_Team13/README.md

 6. [Goals and Assumptions](#goals-and-assumptions)

 ## Project Overview
 Long hospital wait times delay treatment and lower patient satisfaction.
-Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next.\
+Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next.

 The Patient Priority Dashboard was developed to provide a quality control tool for tracking and mitigating wait times for inpatient care while on the hospital floor.
 Based on customer discovery and analyzing a hospital's needs, a six sigma-informed monitoring dashboard displays real-time information about all current inpatients using a standardized scoring system to highlight those requiring the most urgent attention.
 This easy-to-read visualization tool helps doctors manage patient prioritization, ultimately improving hospital operating efficiency and the overall quality of care offered.

+This project was developed for the Six Sigma Hackathon by Team 13, with members Eileen Ho, Harish Kamble, Maia Marshall, Sahara Shahab, and Mark Tarazi.

 ## Project Objective
 The goal of the Patient Priority Dashboard is to display all current patients on the floor and order how they should be prioritized in being checked based on: